Pakistan national cricket team: 2015 Cricket World Cup (Quarter-finalists)

 Pakistan started poorly in the 2015 Cricket World Cup.
 Their first match was against cricket rivals — India.
 India batted first and scored 300/7 with Virat Kohli scoring a century.
 After a poor start to the run chase, Pakistan's skipper Misbah-ul-Haq made a useful contribution of 76 runs but Pakistan lost the match by 76 runs.
 The second match against West Indies was a disaster.
 West Indies posted 310/6 on the board.
 In response, Pakistan lost 4 wickets for 1 run on the board, a first in an ODI match.
 The team was bowled out for 160 and lost the match by 150 runs.

 Pakistan then won their next four games against Zimbabwe, UAE, South Africa and Ireland.
-Sarfaraz Ahmed scored Pakistan's only century against Ireland and was awarded Man of the Match against both South Africa and Ireland.
+Sarfaraz Ahmed scored Pakistan's only century against Ireland and was awarded Player of the Match against both South Africa and Ireland.
 The victory was Pakistan's first against South Africa in a World Cup match.
 Pakistan finished third in group B and qualified for the quarterfinals.

 The quarterfinal match of Pakistan was against Australia.
 Pakistan scored 213 runs.
 Australia started steadily but wickets regularly fell during the middle overs.
 The match gained a lot of attraction due to the on-field rivalry between Australian all-rounder, Shane Watson and Pakistani pacer, Wahab Riaz.
 Wahab's spell was praised despite not picking up many wickets.
 Pakistan dropped catches during the first power-play and conceded many runs.
 The partnership between Steve Smith and Glenn Maxwell allowed Australia to win the match.
 As a result, Pakistan were knocked out of the tournament.
 The match was the final ODI for Pakistani's captain Misbah-ul-Haq and experienced all-rounder Shahid Afridi.